 Internet crackpots have never been in short supply, from free range trolls of many different subspecies to rampaging fundies to shipperswith upsettingly poorjudgement.And then there is Time Cube."Time Cube" refers to Gene Ray's "scientific" "theory," which espouses the concept that time is cubic.
 This means that Earth's two hemispheres are not fixed geographic points on a round planet, but two separate metaphysical spheres that rotate independent of each other and cancel each other out as antipodes.note At least, that's our best guess as to what the Time Cube theory espouses.
 It's difficult to find the actual theory amid all the ranting.
 As a result, four 24-hour days (or alternately, one 96-hour day) takes place in what we perceive to be one standard 24-hour day.
 He has also stated that nothing is able to exist without an exact and polar opposite.
 These theories have been described by some physicists as, in very technical scientific terms, "totalcrap."
 Yet other physicists counter that "crap" is too charitable a description of the site.
 Rational Wiki states that Ray's theory is so ludicrous and illogical that it's what they call "not even wrong" - so outright ignorant of the laws of logic that it can't even be said to be true or false."Dr" Ray's website has been a target of internet humor, mostly for his rambling writing style, incoherent beliefs, blatant racism, anti-semitism, homophobia, and just plain hatred for humans in general.
-He has stated that the refusal of any institute of higher learning to accept his theories is the result of a massive conspiracy, and that anyone who rejects or remains ignorant of his ideas should be killed and is doomed to Hell (always the sign of a credible scientist).
+He has stated that the refusal of any institute of higher learning to accept his theories is the result of a massive conspiracy, and that anyone who rejects or remains ignorant of his ideas should be killed and is doomed to Hell (always the sign of a credible scientist yet ironic considering his hatred of religion).
 It's perhaps significant that Gene Ray is a diagnosed paranoid schizophrenic, a fact which he's announced publicly on several occasions.

 This website provides examples of: